gloryknight/cyan_audit/doc/cyanaudit_changelog.md

   would be overwritten when they already existed, and some would not be written even if they didn't yet exist.
 - Fixed a couple of minor aesthetic issues with cyanaudit_dump.pl
+- Fixed auto-activate logic for new rows in tb_audit_field

 0.9.3 -> 0.9.4
 --------------